jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 >
 > Initial task/handover:
 >
->  * How getting in contact with client, first task description?
+> * How do they get in contact with a client
-> * Is this still the current task description?
-> * What does the task description mean for your work?
+> * How is information being exchanged?
+> * Getting to know each other?
+Trust?
+>
+> * Process diagram: Getting a project started
 > …